coderefinery/snakemake_hackathon/content/Hyperqueue_example.md

 To run the example on UPPMAX and others, please use the Puhti batch job script.

 The computing environment for running the job is provided as container image (`image/tutorial.sif`), you can check the container definition file `image/tutorial.def` and the conda environment `image/tutorial.yaml` file for the contents of the image.

+The Snakefile describes a workflow from bioinformatics and is described in detail in the [official Snakemake tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html).

 An example `snakemake_hq_puhti.sh` content is posted below: